dombrant/100-days-of-code/r1-log.md

 # #100DaysOfCode Log - Round 1 - [Your Name Here]

 The log of my #100DaysOfCode challenge.
-Started on [July 17, Monday, 2017].
+Started on [Thursday, January 4th, 2018].

 ## Log

 ### R1D1
-Started a Weather App.
-Worked on the draft layout of the app, struggled with OpenWeather API http://www.example.com
+I spent a few minutes working on the "Advanced Topics" section of Codecademy's Python course.
+Today I learned about Python's comprehension syntax.
+At first it seems like a powerful way to use shorthand to accomplish something that otherwise would take multiple lines (like the spread/rest operator, arrow functions and other features of ES2015+).

 ### R1D2